Used Toyota Land Cruiser (Mk4, 2009-date) review

 Further revisions in January 2018 brought a new entry-level Utility trim, a redesigned dash, an updated design and extra kit.

 Which one should I buy?

 Each successive update brought a higher-quality interior and more equipment; post-2013 Land Cruisers are far more luxurious than earlier cars, and the 2.8-litre engine is usefully more efficient than the 3.0-litre.

 Basic LC3s are scarce, and come with 17-inch alloys, climate and cruise control, Bluetooth and keyless go.
-But we’d go for a mid-spec LC4, which adds three-zone climate control, 18-inch wheels, powered folding third-row seats, leather trim, electrically adjustable heated front seats, automatic headlights, auto-dimming rear-view mirror, rear camera, navigation and uprated audio.
+We’d go for a mid-spec LC4, as this adds three-zone climate control, 18-inch wheels, powered folding third-row seats, leather trim, electrically adjustable heated front seats, automatic headlights, auto-dimming rear-view mirror, rear camera, navigation and uprated audio.

 Alternatives to the Toyota Land Cruiser

 The Mitsubishi Shogun is the closest rival.
 It too puts towing and off-road ability ahead of luxury and refinement, but it is spacious (in rows one and two) and well equipped.

 If off-roading ability is key, a Land Rover Defender might suit, but a better bet would be a Discovery or Discovery Sport.
 They have far better refinement and a much more luxurious interior.
 The Volkswagen Touareg is another desirable 4x4 that’s superb at towing, luxurious and comes with some excellent engines – but only five seats.